Networking stunts

 lsof -nP -i4TCP:$PORT | grep LISTEN # macOS High Sierra or later

-lsof -nP -iTCP:$PORT | grep LISTEN # other macos
+lsof -nP -iTCP:$PORT | grep LISTEN # other macOS

-For linux one could try this one.
+For Linux, try this one.

 netstat -pntl | grep $PORT # or